Don Budge: Amateur career

 In February, Budge beat Bryan Grant in the final of the Miami tournament.

-In June, Budge beat Bunny Austin in the final at Queen's club tournament.
+In June, Budge beat Bunny Austin in the final at the Queen's Club tournament.
 "Seldom has a star of Austin's standing absorbed so crushing a defeat in full view of the public."
 Budge swept Wimbledon, winning the singles (beating Gottfried von Cramm in straight sets in the final), the men's doubles title with Gene Mako, and the mixed doubles crown with Alice Marble.
 In August, Budge beat Riggs in the final of the Newport Casino tournament.
 Budge beat von Cramm in the U. S. Championships final which "was a strange see-saw affair in which Budge twice lapsed from his normally brilliant genius guided game".
 Budge beat von Cramm again in the final of the Pacific Southwest tournament in September.
 Budge beat Riggs in the final of the Pacific Coast tournament in October.
 In December Budge won the Victorian championships beating John Bromwich in the final in a match in which "the hot, humid weather proved trying for the players".
 Budge gained the most fame for his match that year against von Cramm in the Davis Cup inter-zone finals against Germany.
 Trailing 1–4 in the final set, he came back to win 8–6.
 His victory allowed the US team to advance and to then win the Davis Cup for the first time in 12 years.
 For his efforts, he was named Associated Press Male Athlete of the Year and he became the first tennis player ever to be voted the James E. Sullivan Award as America's top amateur athlete.
 Budge was ranked World No. 1 amateur by A. Wallis Myers of The Daily Telegraph, Mervyn Weston, Daily Telegraph (Sydney), Pierre Gillou, Ned Potter, The Times, Harry Hopman, Alfred Chave, The Telegraph (Brisbane) and Pierre Goldschmidt, L'Auto.